erlangsters/build-erlang/README.md

-# Build Erlang
+# Build Erlang/OTP

-This repository contains a Github Actions workflow to build Erlang from its source files.
+This repository contains a Github Actions workflow to build Erlang/OTP from its source files.
 By default, it uploads the build artifacts to the Erlangsters [S3 bucket](https://storage.erlangsters.org/erlang/) but it can be customized to send them to your own S3 bucket.